derekpinto2k/proj1/README.md

   ```

 * Alternatively, use the script under "tests" folder to test the expected outcomes in an automated fashion.
 It is accompanied by README file and comments (inside tests.sh) explaining how to test your code.
-* Check and revise your "credentials/credentials.ini" file.
+* Check and revise your `credentials/credentials.ini` file.
 My grading robots will read this.
 Be precise.
 My grading robots are not very good at guessing what you meant to write.
-* Turn in the credentials.ini file in Canvas.
+* Turn in the `credentials.ini` file in Canvas.
 My grading robots will use this file to access your github repository.

 ### Who do I talk to? ###